-- Current map displaying route and bus stops.

-- Written route directions.

-- Student information.
+- Current map displaying route and bus stops. - Written route directions. - Student information. - Updated student ridership for the F.E.F.P. surveys.

 Note: Technicians will report inspection deficiencies to the Director of Transportation or his/her designee.

 Turning the school bus in at the end of the school year: